roura356a/csk/intl.en-US/User Guide for Serverless Kubernetes Clusters/ECI Pod/View core dump files.md

-Even if a core dump file is generated when a container process abnormally exits, the file is lost due to the container exit.
-Therefore, you cannot view the file offline for subsequent analysis.
+Even if a core dump file is generated when a container process unexpectedly exits, the file is lost during the container exit and cannot be viewed offline for subsequent analysis.

-Elastic Container Instance allows you to specify the directories in which to save core dump files to solve the preceding problems.
-You can save core dump files in external volumes.
-Then, you can still obtain a core dump file for offline viewing and analysis even if the corresponding container exits.
+Elastic Container Instance allows you to specify directories in which to store core dump files to solve the preceding problems.
+You can store core dump files in external volumes.
+This ensures that you can view and analyze core dump files offline even if a container exits.

-You can use one of the following configuration methods:
+You can use one of the following methods to configure the directory where to store core dump files:
+**Notice**

+The configured path cannot start with `|`.
+You cannot use core dump files to configure executable programs.

 * Kubernetes